In part 3 of "How

-How to write BREX context rules (part 3): Learning by Example
+How to write BREX context rules (part 2): XPath Primer.

 Example Rule 1: All procedural steps must have an ID